Relativistic BGK hydrodynamics: Results and discussions

 for all $r$.
-Considering the leading terms in this expansion, we find,
+Considering only the leading terms in this expansion, we find $(\zeta/\eta)/(1/3-c_s^2)^2=6$, as is evident from Fig.~\ref{zeta/eta}.
+Considering terms up to $1/z$ in the expansion, we get,

-which is independent of $r$ and hence the second matching condition, as is evident from Fig.~\ref{zeta/eta}.
-In this limit, the MBGK and RTA results coincide implying that in the non-relativistic limit, the properties of the fluid are independent of the nature of collision with BGK collision kernel.
+which is independent of $r$ and hence the second matching condition.
+The above equation is the scaling relation we obtain in the non-relativistic limit.
+In this limit, the MBGK and RTA results coincide implying that the properties of the fluid are independent of the nature of collision with BGK collision kernel.